michibr81/CryptElements/README.md

   /.crypt
   ```
   to the root of the directory where your folders-to-secure were located.
-3. Run `0000_run_crypt_all.sh` type in some password and check if folder `test5` is converted to an file `test5.zip.gpg`.
++ Run `0000_run_crypt_all.sh` type in some password and check if folder `test5` is converted to an file `test5.zip.gpg`.
-4. Run `0000_run_decrypt_all.sh` and, after being propmted the password, given in 3., see if the folder `test5` is created again, containing the testfile.
++ Run `0000_run_decrypt_all.sh` and, after being propmted the password, given the step before., see if the folder `test5` is created again, containing the testfile.
-5. Just for cleaning up you now can delete folder `test5`.
+5 Just for cleaning up you now can delete folder `test5`.
-6. Edit file
+6 Edit file
   ```
    .crpyt/cryptfolders.conf
   ```